 \subsection{Applications}

-Given a positive integer $d\geq 3$, for Question \ref{QuestionHHTY}, Hibi, Higashitani, Tsuchiya, and Yoshida verified $d-1$ cases out of the $2^{d-2}$ possible sign patterns.
-See Theorem \ref{Hibi-HTY-Results}.
-In other words, we still need to verify the $2^{d-2}-(d-1)$ cases.
-By applying the Embedding Theorem we provided, the following theorem demonstrates that it suffices to verify only a limited number of cases.
+Let $d \geq 3$ be a positive integer.
+For Question~\ref{QuestionHHTY}, Hibi, Higashitani, Tsuchiya, and Yoshida established $d-1$ cases among the $2^{d-2}$ possible sign patterns; see Theorem~\ref{Hibi-HTY-Results}.
+Consequently, the remaining $2^{d-2} - (d-1)$ cases require verification.
+The following theorem leverages our Embedding Theorem to demonstrate that only a limited number of cases need be examined.